balajeetm/balajeetm.github.io/_posts/2017-03-10-cull-epicarp-example.markdown

 ## <u>The Solution</u>

 So how did you feel reading that epic?<br>
+Didn't the question feel complicated?
+Even though, there was abundance of information.<br>
+That's because of lack of pertinent context connecting the information dots.<br>

-There was so much that was said, did the question feel complicated?<br>
-Let's try to extract the relevant info from the eloquent barrage.<br>
+With so much that was said, let's try to extract the relevant info from the eloquent barrage.<br>
 If you are not from a physics background and did not understand quite a few terms there, well, not to worry.<br>
-The only thing you ever need to know is what is velocity?<br>
+The only thing you ever need to know is what it means by "velocity".<br>
 [Velocity](https://en.wikipedia.org/wiki/Velocity) is defined as total displacement over time.<br>
 ```
 V = Displacement/time